 - Mr. Barb Greve and Sadie Kahn-Greene developed interactive timelines when they participated in the field test of the module.
-Visit their timelines on these UU history topics: Heresy, Founders, Reformers, Humanists, or Making Life Religious.
+Visit their timelines on these UU History topics: Founders, Reformers, Humanists, Making Life Religious, or The Living Tradition.

 - Jennifer Harvilak created a UU History interactive lapbook.
 Watch the YouTube video.

-- Chris Johns wrote a play, ”UU History Mysteries, or How to Chalice Travel.”
+- Chris Johns wrote a play (Word), ”UU History Mysteries, or How to Chalice Travel.”

-- Theresa Pizzuto created a Spirit Play lesson plan about Olympia Brown.
+- Theresa Pizzuto created a Spirit Play lesson plan (Word) about Olympia Brown.